 Each year, as the sun starts beating down a little more, the frigid Upper Himalayas become warmer.
 Winters bid goodbye and the snow melts and feeds rivers that race to the lower regions.
 Waterfalls are in full spate, lakes are filled to the brim with freshwater, and streams spew over their banks, fertilising acres of plains as they gush by.

-Lower down, in the Nanda Devi National Park that sprawls around the base of the towering Nanda Devi mountain, there is a valley that turns into a paradise, filled with wildflowers, waterfalls, streams, and cool mist.
+Lower down in the Garhwal Himalayas, in the Nanda Devi National Park that sprawls around the base of the towering Nanda Devi mountain, there is a valley that turns into a paradise, filled with wildflowers, waterfalls, streams, and cool mist.
 Known as the Valley of Flowers, this region is home to one of the best trekking routes in India.

 About the Valley of Flowers